 I remain fascinated by the details of how Americans live and how we used to live.
 I am digging deeper into ways we pollute the planet through daily survival.
 I also can’t get enough of backcountry rambling and the ideas around self-sufficiency.

 In 2016 I fulfilled a decades-long project about the writing of the Little House books for children with my book Libertarians on the Prairie: Laura Ingalls Wilder, Rose Wilder Lane, and the Making of the Little House Books (Arcade, 2016).
 Let us think hard about who we think Laura Ingalls Wilder is—what made her character and her persona what we believe it to be.

 After I published the book, I decided to study history more deeply.
 I just earned my master’s in history fro Arizona State University, where I wrote papers about the causes and legacy of the American dust bowl and a research project on the dawn of industrial farming in southern New Jersey.

 From “going for the cows” to politics

-The central research question I carried into my work on Libertarians on the Prairie was, first: Who was Laura Ingalls Wilder?
+The central research questions of Libertarians on the Prairie were: Who was Laura Ingalls Wilder?
 What was she really like?
 How did she use her pioneer background to live authentically as a farmer who loved simple country values?
 How did she draft her books?
 But over time the questions changed, becoming: Why did the books carry such a strong anti-government theme?
 Why did Laura Ingalls Wilder and her daughter, Rose Wilder Lane, keep their collaboration secret?
 How much did Rose help her?
 And finally: Why is the myth about Laura Ingalls Wilder so strong that for years her fans, even those who knew the truth, downplayed her reliance on Rose?